Kentico/xperience-by-kentico-algolia/docs/Custom-index-strategy.md

 public class AlgoliaSearchResultModel
 {
-    public string Url { get; set; } = "";
+    // This field is defaultly only added to the document if the indexed item is a web page. public string Url { get; set; } = "";
     public string ContentTypeName { get; set; } = "";
     public string LanguageName { get; set; } = "";